Disability Discrimination Lawyer in Northridge

 Employers must work with employees who request reasonable accommodation to come up with mutually agreeable solutions.
 Employers may reject requests for reasonable accommodation when they fear providing a specifically requested accommodation, or any accommodation at all, could present an undue hardship for their businesses.

-When this happens, an employee can initiate a disability discrimination lawsuit to seek damages and/or a court order for the requested workplace accommodation.
-Employers, however, can prevail in these lawsuits.
-That’s why you should seek an experienced disability discrimination attorney near Northridge for help with your claim.
+When this happens, an employee can initiate a disability discrimination case to seek damages and/or a court order for the requested workplace accommodation.
+Employers, however, can prevail in these cases.
+That’s why you should seek a knowledgeable disability discrimination attorney near you for help with your claim.

 When you experience disability discrimination at work, we at K2 Employment Law can help.
-With our personalized legal support assistance, you can hold your employer accountable and fight for damages.
+With our personalized legal support, you can hold your employer accountable and fight for damages.